ModisWorks/modis/doc/guides/setup.md

 If you're using Homebrew, just run `brew install ffmpeg` and `brew install opus` in Terminal.
 This will install the required libraries for voice and audio that Modis needs.
 Restart your computer after both packages have downloaded and continue with the next step.

-## Modis package
+## Getting Modis

-Now you have all the requirements for Modis installed, but you still need to download Modis.
-You can get the latest release on Modis' [release page](https://github.com/Infraxion/modis/releases).

-Extract it into a nice, cozy folder that you can run it from.
+Now that you have the basics done, you want to install Modis.
+First, you'll want to use pip to install Modis to install all the packages and requirements that Modis needs.
+In a command window, run `pip3 install modis --upgrade` to install the latest version of Modis.
+If everything goes well and there are no errors, then you can start making a file to launch Modis from.

 ## Running Modis